Atomoxide/MHR_AutoDodge/README.md

 https://github.com/praydog/REFramework

-2. Download script <a href="https://github.com/Atomoxide/MHR_AutoDodge/releases">here</a> and unzip release file and use REFramework to load AutoDodge.lua script.
+2. Download the latest script <a href="https://github.com/Atomoxide/MHR_AutoDodge/releases">here</a>, unzip, and copy "reframework" folder to your game directory (merge/overwrite if necessary).

 ## Features

-The following features are configurable (turn on/off) with in the in-game REFramework GUI.
+The following features can be configured (turn on/off) with in the in-game REFramework GUI.
 Under "script generated UI", click on "Toggle AutoDodge GUI" and check on the feature you wish to turn on (all features are enabled by default)

 - Great Sword
   -